Not being able to sleep is annoying enough. But if you feel tired and still can’t drift off, it can feel like your body is conspiring against you.

 RISE has in-app audio guides that walk you through exercises like diaphragmatic breathing and progressive muscle relaxation.

-RISE users on iOS 1.202 and above can click here to go to their relaxation audio guide homepage.
+RISE users on iOS 1.202 and above can go right to their relaxation audio guide homepage and get started here.

 {{ cta-mini }}

 Beyond light, screens can be disruptive to your sleep if they excite or stress you too much before bed.
 Consuming exciting or anxiety provoking content before bed (think watching an action movie or reading the news) can energize you rather than calm you down, causing you to miss your Melatonin Window and delay your bedtime.
-The content you’re consuming on your screens can also cause you to miss your Melatonin due to its bingeable or addictive nature.
-The same goes for playing multiplayer games online, as it’s hard to pull yourself away if your friends continue playing late into the night.

 Avoiding electronic devices an hour or so before bed may help, but you don’t have to if you enjoy pre-bed screen time.
 The research is mixed, but a 2022 study found media use before bed was linked to an earlier bedtime.

-And if media use was done in bed and didn’t involve multitasking (so no scrolling on social media with Netflix on in the background), it was linked to more sleep time, too.
+And if media use was done in bed and didn’t involve multitasking — so no scrolling on social media with Netflix on in the background — it was linked to more sleep time, too.

 Just be sure to consume relaxing content, such as a sitcom you’ve seen before, and consider setting a bedtime alarm or putting your devices on a timer, so you don’t blow past bedtime.